ohadschn/letsencrypt-webapp-renewer/README.md

    1. `letsencrypt:webAppName-rsaKeyLength` (optional, defaults to `2048`)
    1. `letsencrypt:webAppName-acmeBaseUri` (optional, defaults to `https://acme-v01.api.letsencrypt.org`)
    1. `letsencrypt:webAppName-webRootPath` (optional, defaults to `%HOME%\site\wwwroot` or in case of running from package: `%HOME%\site\letsencrypt`)
-      1. When using ASP.NET Core, enable `ServeUnknownFileTypes` for the `/.well-known/acme-challenge` request path of your Web App.
-      1. When targeting a Linux based ASP.NET Core Web App, you'll want to set this to the relative path: `./site/wwwroot/wwwroot`
    1. `letsencrypt:webAppName-renewXNumberOfDaysBeforeExpiration` (optional, defaults to `-1` which means renewal will take place regardless of the expiry time)

 For more information about the various renewal settings see: https://github.com/sjkp/letsencrypt-siteextension.